-On 7th July of 2016, I obtained my PhD with the dissertation Study of the Electroweak Symmetry Breaking Sector for the LHC, under the supervision of Profs.
-Felipe J. Llanes-Estrada and Antonio Dobado González.
-You may contact them through the group webpage.
-Since december 2012, I am working in the field of cosmology and effective theories, within the Effective Theories in Modern Physics Group, with a FPI grant.
+On 7th July of 2016, I obtained my PhD with the dissertation Study of the Electroweak Symmetry Breaking Sector for the LHC (published in Springer Theses), supervised by Profs.
+Felipe J. Llanes-Estrada and Antonio Dobado González (Effective Theories in Modern Physics Group at the Complutense University of Madrid).

-Besides my work with the EWSBS, I have also collaborated with the "Ramón y Cajal" researcher Jose Alberto Ruiz Cembranos.
+Besides my work with the EWSBS, I collaborated with the "Ramón y Cajal" researcher Jose Alberto Ruiz Cembranos.
 This collaboration produced a publication about Kaluza-Klein (extra-dimensional) models.

-I have collaborated, since september 2011, with the Juan de la Cierva researcher Pedro Bargueño de Retes and the professor Fernando Sols Lucia, within the Bose Einstein condensation field.
-See, for example, arXiv:1207.2093 and the key article arXiv:1202.2971.
-This collaboration has been the theme of my TFM (Master's thesis), to obtain the title of Master en Física Fundamental.
+I have collaborated, since september 2011, with the Juan de la Cierva researcher Pedro Bargueño de Retes and Prof. Fernando Sols Lucia, within the Bose Einstein condensation field.
+See, for example, [PRA85, 021605] and the key article [PRE86, 031102].
+This collaboration is the topic of my TFM (Master's thesis), to obtain the title of Master en Física Fundamental.

-In both cases, I have had to use different kinds of computing clusters to perform the calculations.
+In both cases, I used different kinds of computing clusters to perform the calculations.
 The most powerful one was the Tirant, which is part of the Barcelona Supercomputing Center.
-Furthermore, we afford for the maintenance of a small cluster formed by twenty quad-core computers and hosted in a laboratory of the Theoretical Physics I Department.
+Furthermore, the research group at UCM afforded for the maintenance of a small cluster formed by twenty quad-core computers and hosted in a laboratory of the Theoretical Physics I Department.